klaasnienhuis/devfab/docs/projects/product-tour.md

 In this tutorial I will point to the relevant sections in the guide to explain the principles behind the code.
 If this is your first time working with the Sketchfab API, I recommend you start with the [Getting started](../guide/model-loading/getting-started.html) tutorial.

+View a larger version of the product tour [here](./product-tour-large.md)

 ## Features

 This product tour has the following features: